-“It’s been two years, since I first shared my story on here.
+“It’s been two years, since I first shared my story on here (story has now been deleted for privacy reasons).
 Back then, I was in a very dark place and my life seemed to be crashing down on me.
 Reading, what I wrote back then, makes me realise just how much I really was struggling.
 More than I usually remember.
 My brain seems to selectively forget how unwell I was.

 Back then, I had just returned to Vienna/Austria, after having lived in the UK for a while.
 I had been an aspiring opera singer and had moved to the UK to continue my studies and pursue my dreams.
 I had also tried to leave behind my past; growing up with a mentally abusive, drug-addict father, who committed suicide, sexual harassment and assault, rape and very bad health problems.

 Long story short, it didn’t work out, and after several months of having the best time of my life, it became a nightmare and while I loved living in Brighton and everyone I met there, I returned to Vienna.

 The first couple of months being back in Vienna were hell for me.
 I had forgotten, how much I hated it here, I missed Brighton and the friends I had made there, I hated my apartment, I hated myself, I hated the city, I hated everything and my self-destructive behaviours were going through the roof.

 To distract me, my mum got me a puppy (probably one of the best things that ever happened to me!) and I started working several jobs.
 I also started therapy.
 Actually committing to therapy was hard for me, as I had gone through so many years of unsuccessful therapy after my father’s suicide, when I was 10, up until to the age 16.
 Additionally, I always felt like I could do everything on my own and admitting that I needed help very badly, was hard for me.